bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 p.getY();         //this is O.K since getY is declared const p.move(1,1);      //compilation error since move is not declared const ...

+Member Initialization List

-Member Initialization Listshow_sections_edit()){?>name,"edit","action=edit§ion=12")?>In C++, we use a member initialization list to initialize class members.
+In C++, we use a member initialization list to initialize class members.
 The initial value can be any expression.
 The member initialization list is executed before the body of the function.
 It is possible to initialize data members inside the constructor body but not advised for the following two reasons:
 Implicit call to default constructor - when a data member is itself a class object, not initializing it via the initialization list means implicitly calling its default constructor!
 If you do initialize it in the body of the constructor you are actually initializing it twice.
 If your data member is a class with no default constructor, meaning you supplied some constructor that has parameters, you will not be able to pass compilation - think why.
 Const members - Const members of a class can only be initialized via member initialization list.
 The order the initialization happens is according to the order the member vars are declared (not the order in the member initialization list).
 It is hence a convention to keep the order of the list as the order of the declaration.

-Project Handling and Division into Filesshow_sections_edit()){?>name,"edit","action=edit§ion=12")?>As mentioned above, the declarations and the implementation are defined separately in C++.
+Project Handling and Division into Files

+As mentioned above, the declarations and the implementation are defined separately in C++.
 We place the class declaration file in a header file (e.g X.h) and the class implementation in file X.cpp.
 To avoid including a Header twice, we check whether a pre-compiler unique variable is defined.
 If not we define it and include the header.
 A convention is to use as a variable the name of the header class. for example:

 //Header file of Point class